-A group for UMass Lowell students with Autism Spectrum Disorder (ASD).
+A group for UMass Lowell students on the autism spectrum.

-Connections is a group for UMass Lowell students who have autism spectrum disorder (ASD).
-Connections provides an opportunity to meet other UMass Lowell students with ASD, and to share information and provide support that may increase your success at UMass Lowell.
+Connections is a group for UMass Lowell students who are on the autism spectrum.
+Connections provides an opportunity to meet other UMass Lowell students, and to share information and provide support that may increase your success at UMass Lowell.
 Connections meets once a week for 7-weeks.
 Connections is an interdisciplinary collaboration between the Department of Psychology (Associate Prof., Ashleigh Hillier), UMass Lowell's Counseling Center, and UMass Lowell's Student Disability Services.

 Ashleigh Hillier, Ph.D.
-(UMass Lowell Department of Psychology), UMass Lowell's Counseling Center, and UMass Lowell’s Student Disability Services run “Connections” for UMass Lowell students with autism spectrum disorder (ASD).
+(UMass Lowell Department of Psychology), UMass Lowell's Counseling Center, and UMass Lowell’s Student Disability Services run “Connections” for UMass Lowell students on the autism spectrum.
 Participants meet for an hour once a week for seven weeks at UMass Lowell's south campus.
 Meetings are free and confidential.
 The program is offered in both Spring and Fall semesters.

 The aims of Connections are: